bcgov/WALLY/imports/databc/README.md

-# DataBC data loading tools
+# Data loading tools

-Tools for downloading GeoJSON format layer data from DataBC and loading it into Wally
+Tools for downloading GeoJSON format layer data from DataBC or other external sources and loading it into Wally

 **Note**: